Perrottet wrong on fastest-growing economy claim

 Historical GSP figures show the last time NSW had the fastest growing economy was in 2015-16, when the state recorded 3.5 per cent growth rate under the premiership of Mike Baird.

-Dr Hawkins and Dr Robinson both told AAP FactCheck that a limitation of GSP data is that the ABS only published figures annually.
+Dr Hawkins and Dr Robinson both told AAP FactCheck that a limitation of GSP data is that ABS only published figures annually.

-Dr Hawkins and Dr Robinson both told AAP FactCheck that economic growth did not necessarily equal economic wellbeing.
+However, Dr Hawkins and Dr Robinson both told AAP FactCheck that economic growth did not necessarily equal economic wellbeing.

 "Just because the 'size' of the economy is increasing does not mean the residents are better off," Dr Hawkins said.